Kerbalism/Kerbalism/GameData/Kerbalism/System/ScienceRework/README.txt

 //=================================================================================================================================================================
 //most of the data scales/data collection rates/ec/s were changed to my own taste, and I have my own version of "balance". still needs a bunch of testing.
-//should you wish to fiddle around with this, go into tweakables folder. fiddle there.
+//should you wish to fiddle around with stuff, check Science.cfg for stock, and check ModSupport for individual mod configs.
 //=================================================================================================================================================================
 //should you simply wish to slap a bunch of specific experiments into a part (say, a probe core) without the ability to select through configure,